wriley/DayZBanditAI/README.md

 - Lingor 1.3

 Note: Only DayZ maps/mods with publicly-available server files will be supported.
+* Marks maps/mods that are planned to be tested.

 Installation Instructions:
 ============
 <b>IMPORTANT</b>: The AI helicopter patrols added in 1.2.0 require edits to your server_cleanup.fsm.
 Failure to edit this file properly will cause helicopters spawned by DZAI to explode.
+Instructions are provided in the Required Edits section below.
-- If you already have DZAI installed on your server, you <b>must first remove it</b>.
-Delete the DZAI folder inside your mission file and remove the reference to DZAI in your init.sqf.
+- (Only do this if you have an older version of DZAI installed in your mission file): Delete the DZAI folder inside your mission file and remove the reference to DZAI in your init.sqf.
 Repack your mission pbo <b>without</b> DZAI.
 - Unpack your <b>dayz_server.pbo</b>
 - Copy the new DZAI folder inside your unpacked dayz_server folder.
 (You should also see config.cpp in the same level.)
 - Edit your <b>server_monitor.sqf</b>.
 It is located within \dayz_server\system.